 Following a market study by the Commission, which found a number of shortcomings in the competitiveness of fuel markets in New Zealand, the Government introduced the Fuel Industry Act 2020 (the Act).

 The Act sets up a regulatory regime for fuel with the purpose of promoting competition in engine fuel markets for the long-term benefit of consumers.
-It is expected to come into force in stages from August 2021.
+It comes into force in stages from August 2021.

 The key features of the Act include:

 a wholesale pricing regime, known as “terminal gate pricing”, which aims to promote competition by requiring wholesale fuel suppliers to offer a spot price at which they will sell fuel to wholesale customers at storage terminals